-As a personal coach who guides people to set goals and achieve them, I first work with my clients to think about, and then focus on, a desired outcome.
+As a life coach who guides people to set goals and achieve them, I first work with my clients to think about, and then focus on, a desired outcome.

 This is a process that generates results.
 Every time.
 However, some are not so convinced.